List of October Revolution Parades in Moscow: 1987

 The 1987 parade celebrated the 70th anniversary of the October Revolution.
 General Secretary Mikhail Gorbachev, other members of the Politburo and the heads of foreign states were present on the grandstand of Lenin's Mausoleum for the jubilee parade.
-It saw the participation of a Russian Revolution historical regiment (including a color guard consisting of 50 Civil War era colors as well soldiers in the uniforms of Red Guards and the former Imperial Russian Army) as well as a Great Patriotic War Regiment (led by a 12-member tri-services color guard of the Victory Banner).
+It saw the participation of a Russian Revolution historical regiment (including a color guard consisting of 50 Civil War era colors as well soldiers in the uniforms of Red Guards and the former Imperial Russian Army) led by Major Nikolai Kravchenko as well as a Great Patriotic War Regiment (led by a 12-member tri-services color guard of the Victory Banner) led by Major General Vasily Zdunov.